Guides

 - A Parent's Guide to Keeping Your Child Drug-Free

+What is smishing?
 When a text message or short message service (SMS) sends a note, the receiver obtains three elements from the sender; the receiver obtains the sender’s contact information, the message itself, and finally, the option to respond.
 Some scammers conduct business through these channels—hoping the receiver chooses to respond or interact with an infected message.

-These scams are smishing, meaning information phishing, conducted over SMS.
+These scams are smishing meaning information phishing, conducted over SMS.
 Do not interact with the message if you believe you’ve received a smishing attempt.
 Continue reading to learn everything about smishing, from prevention to after-the-fact steps.

 What is Smishing?